top of page

 What additional services do you offer for dogs attending daycare?

-One on one Playtime: We will take your dog out for a private 15-minute play session with a staff member where we can play ball, frisbee, tug, or whatever your dog likes to do.
+Your dog will enjoy a private 15-minute play session with a staff member, including activities like ball, frisbee, tug, or whatever your dog loves most.

-Full Grooming: Includes bath, blow dry, brush out/de-shed, haircut, nail trim, and ear cleaning.
+• Full Grooming: Bath, blow dry, brush out/de-shed, haircut, nail trim, and ear cleaning.

 At what age can I bring my puppy for daycare?